-- 1. Tin whisker formation and the associated risk for catastrophic electrical shorting continues to be a potential problem, and must be seriously considered as the industry moves to pure tin and other Pb-free surface finishes. - 2.
-Even when prohibited by system requirements, tin-coated finishes continue to appear in
+1. Tin whisker formation and the associated risk for catastrophic electrical shorting continues to be a potential problem, and must be seriously considered as the industry moves to pure tin and other Pb-free surface finishes.

-3. The amount of alloying material necessary to prevent whisker growth from tin alloys depends upon both the specific alloying metal and the environmental stresses to which the coatings are subsequently exposed.
+- 2. Even when prohibited by system requirements, tin-coated finishes continue to appear in electrical equipment.
+The authors have participated in several major review teams attempting to determine whether major OEMs have successfully eliminated tin-coated surfaces.
+In all cases, some instances of components or small mechanical items with pure tin-coated surfaces have been found. - 3.
+The amount of alloying material necessary to prevent whisker growth from tin alloys depends upon both the specific alloying metal and the environmental stresses to which the coatings are subsequently exposed.
 Whisker nucleation and growth may still occur in such alloyed coatings if the plating stress was introduced mechanically, like when a deep groove or scratch was induced on the surface.